keybraker/python-gui-electron/README.md

 ```
 TERMINATE PYTHON CODE
 ~ finally js will send a termination message "exit" to python
-  and python will terminate and than js will terminate python
+  and python will terminate and then js will terminate python
   so that no processes run in the backround
 ```